Universal Recovery Consultants logo

 • Website lacks specific details about pricing, fees, service timelines, or actual success metrics—relies heavily on marketing language

-• Claims about accessing capital 'without personal guarantees' are potentially misleading; traditional lenders typically require personal guarantees for early-stage businesses
+• Claims about accessing capital 'without personal stated terms' are potentially misleading; traditional lenders typically require personal stated terms for early-stage businesses

 • No information provided about licensing, certifications, regulatory oversight, or specific credentials of consultants